Actipro/WPF-Controls/Documentation/topics/syntaxeditor/language-designer-tool/live-test.md

 ## Features and Limitations

 The **Live Test** can show syntax highlighting for a language that has a dynamic lexer and classification types defined.
 It does not yet work with other lexer types.
-There are a number of enhancements planned for this pane in the future.

 ## Status Bar Information